hantsy/micronaut-sandbox/docs/mongo-reactive.md

 In the above codes:

 * The `customersCollection()` method defines a Mongo collection mapped to the `Customer` class.
-As you see, there is a `ObjectId` id field is defined in the `Customer` class, it will be detected as the document `_id` automatically.
+As you see, there is a `ObjectId` id field is defined in the `Customer` class, when saving a Customer instance, it will generate a new  ObjectId for it and  saving it to the *customers* document `_id` in MongoDB automatically.
 *  The `MongoClient` provides methods for CRUD operations,  but it is based on the *Reactive Streams* APIs.
-Here we use Reactor API in this project, and use `Mono` and `Flux` to wrap the result into Reactor friendly APIs.
+Here we use Reactor API in this project, we use `Mono` and `Flux` to wrap the operation result into Reactor friendly APIs.

 Now let's create  a test to test the `CustomerRepository`.